kr0lik/yii2-tree-manager/README.md

 Optional:
 * formViewPath - Path to form view.
-* formTitleField - Name of title field.
+* formNameField - Field with name of node.
 Default: `name`.
 * formFields - Array of additional edit fields (ex: body or description).
 It can be string or callable.
 * formLinks - Array of links (ex: link to view page or edit page).
 It can be string or callable.